 It’s not about us - about our attempts to earn love or to pull it out of Him.
 It’s about Him - about accepting the fact that He loves us unconditionally already, because of who He is.
 He loves us to the max.
 And He couldn’t love us more than He already does, no matter how hard we try to earn that love.
 We need to stop trying to earn something that is already ours for the taking.

 I think putting us in the furnace is one of the most loving and merciful things God could do.
-Because this causes us (if we are conscientious about it) to face our fears, walls, doubts, and misconceptions.
+Because this causes us (if we are conscientious about it) to face our fears, walls, doubts, misconceptions, and unreasonable expectations.
 And as we do that, we begin to open our hearts a little more to the Holy Spirit and to allow in God’s truth and healing and love.
 (That is, unless we choose to run from the work of the Holy Spirit.
 Which I think many people do.)

 I wonder if the difficult circumstances of life and the inner struggles we go through are God’s way of asking us this one question . . .
 “What do you really think about Me and about yourself?”

 The other day, I was out cleaning up the garden to put it to bed for the winter.
 I was tearing up the old pepper plants when I nearly grabbed one that had a praying mantis on it.
 (I had bought mantis egg cases from the garden supply store in the spring.)
 I let go of the plant when I saw it.
 And as the praying mantis began running from me in fear, I found myself saying, “Oh, don’t worry, I won’t hurt you.
 In fact, I’m the one who put you here.”